 Whether the accounts receivable turnover ratio of 10 is good or bad depends on the company's past ratios, the average for other companies in the same industry, and the specific credit terms given to the company's customers.

 Accounts Receivable Turnover Ratio is an Average

-It is important to note that the accounts receivable turnover ratio is an average, and averages can hide important details.
-For example, some past due receivables could be "hidden" or offset by receivables that have paid faster than the average.
-If you have access to the company's details, you should review a detailed aging of accounts receivable to detect slow paying accounts.
+Since the accounts receivable turnover ratio is an average, it can be hiding some important details.
+For example, past due receivables could be hidden/offset by receivables that have paid faster than the average.
+Therefore, if you have access to the company's details, you should review a detailed aging of accounts receivable to discover any past due accounts.